Streamsora/.github/profile/README.md

 License

-Streamsora is licensed under the MIT License.
+Streamsora is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.

 Support